jai-dewani/DeepNeural-Net-Visualiser/README.md

 Used Streamlit to consume this API and display this data in an easy to understand and clean, usable frontend.

+It took me more time to host this project on the free tier of [Heroku](https://www.heroku.com/) then to make it, but it is now successfully hosted on Heroku.
+Check it out [here](https://visualize-neural-network.herokuapp.com/)

+> It might take a few second to load and generate the first output due to Heroku putting the containers to sleep after 30 minutes of inactivity

 ## Exploring file in the project
 `The files which have not been listed were used while deploying the project to Heroku and aren't of any importance while running the server locally`